 - We experiment in XR with the resources available to us.

-What will change with funding?
+What will change with funding

 - We will be able to invest in coding for XR, initially building for the Apple Vision Pro which is the most advanced system available and hence the best sneak peek into the future.
 We have conducted basic XR Experiments already.